 Promises, only promises… You know if even Unity Long Term Support (LTS) version has bugs and Unity team just won’t fix them there is definitely something wrong out here.
-Instead of making current version of Unity game engine stable and finished they just start a new version with tons of new bugs.
+Unity has a pattern of starting new experimental features that take years to complete and in the meantime refuse to fix bugs in the current features.
+It is an issue that has become much worse in the recent years - instead of making current version of Unity game engine stable and finished they just start a new version with tons of new bugs.
 This is the main point why we moved to Unreal Engine – we just don’t trust Unity anymore.
 Yes, maybe eventually they release more or less complete version of Unity game engine but who knows when it happens?

 It seems like Unity team goes into wrong direction.
 They add new ways of making games while they keep the old ways too.
 It really becomes a mess of old and new technologies.
 All this new stuff is mostly in experimental / preview mode for a long time already and nobody knows how it really works in production.
 Yes, it is good to play with some new technologies sometimes, but when you need rock solid stability the Unreal Engine wins many times above Unity no doubt.
 It seems like Unreal Engine just works good without all those awesome new cool technologies.